rp-rs/rp2040-project-template/README.md

 - probe-run.
 Upstream support for RP2040 was added with version 0.3.1.

 - A CMSIS-DAP probe.
-(JLink probes sort of work but are very unstable.
-Other probes won't work at all)
+(J-Link and other probes will not work with probe-run)

   You can use a second Pico as a CMSIS-DAP debug probe by installing the following firmware on it: https://github.com/majbthrd/DapperMime/releases/download/20210225/raspberry_pi_pico-DapperMime.uf2